Lukenya Hills

 Forest & Woodland Species: Buff-spotted Flufftail, African Green Pigeon, African Pygmy Kingfisher, White-starred Robin, African Yellow Warbler, Grey-olive Greenbul (a rare, range-restricted highlight in Nairobi)

-With its proximity to Nairobi, rich history, and birding diversity, Paradise Lost is a must-visit destination for birdwatchers looking for a full-day experience just outside the city.
+With its proximity to Nairobi, rich history, and diverse birding, Paradise Lost is a must-visit destination for birdwatchers seeking a full-day experience just outside the city.